The Veil and Entrance Screen

-The Lord commands the veil and entrance screen to establish holy boundaries around His dwelling and to order Israel’s approach to His presence.
+The Lord commands the veil and entrance screen to establish holy boundaries around his dwelling and to order Israel’s approach to his presence.

-Exodus 26:31-37 (WEB)
+Exodus 26:31-37 (BSB)

 The LORD commands the veil and entrance screen to establish holy boundaries around his dwelling and to order Israel’s approach to his presence.